Vyacheslav Ivanov (poet): Splintered Symbolism

-According to an autobiographical sketch written by Anna Akhmatova, Ivanov first met her in 1910.
-At the time, Akhmatova was still married to Nikolai Gumilev, who first brought her to the turreted house.
-There, Akhmatova read some of her verse aloud to Ivanov, who ironically quipped, "What truly heavy romanticism."
 A short time later, Gumilev left his wife for a big game hunting holiday in Ethiopia.
-In the aftermath, Ivanov tried very hard to persuade Akhmatova to leave her immature husband, saying, "You'll make him a man if you do."
-Moreover, Akhmatova indignantly recalled that Ivanov would often weep as she recited her verse at the turreted house, but would later, "vehemently criticize," the same poems at literary salons.
-Akhmatova would never forgive him for this.
-Her ultimate evaluation of her former patron was as follows, "Vyacheslav was neither grand nor magnificent (he thought this up himself) but a 'catcher of men.'"
+In the aftermath, Ivanov, who very likely wanted to have an affair with her, tried very hard to persuade Akhmatova to leave her immature husband, saying, "You'll make him a man if you do."
+Instead, following his return, Gumilev listened to his wife's poetry for the first time with respect.
+Furthermore, they departed with Osip Mandelstam to found the Acmeist movement, which rejected Ivanov and Symbolism.
+Akhmatova's ultimate evaluation of her former admirer was as follows, "Vyacheslav was neither grand nor magnificent (he thought this up himself) but a 'catcher of men.'"